Finding Advocacy in a Time of Need

-Looking back, Mr. Primo appreciates the thorough analysis Marsh PCS provided to find coverage gaps with his previous carrier and ensure he received the right protection for his home and lifestyle when he first became a client.
+Looking back, Mr. Primo appreciates the thorough analysis MMA PCS provided to find coverage gaps with his previous carrier and ensure he received the right protection for his home and lifestyle when he first became a client.
 “Through the counsel of Marsh PCS, we significantly reduced our premiums while increasing our coverage.
 I could not give Marsh higher marks in terms of their assessment and getting the right amount of coverage and carrier in place.”

 A Connection That Touched Home

 Now more than ever before, Mr. and Mrs. Primo understand the importance of maintaining a solid home environment.
 This experience has affected their professional lives as well.
 The couple serves on the board of The Primo Center for Women and Children, a transitional homeless shelter for families in Chicago founded by Mr. Primo’s father.
 “The emotional aspect of being homeless is so overwhelming — you have no idea what it’s like until you experience it yourself,” Mr. Primo explains.

 Mrs. Primo views the entire experience as an important life lesson for their children to understand what it’s like to be without a traditional home.
 To her, the fire reinforced the importance of what she does at The Primo Center.
 She knows firsthand that those coming out of a trauma need to be cared for in a positive environment by supportive people.